 The first few months of mum’s illness were especially taxing on her.
 She was dealing with the initial shock and intense treatment.
 Travelling from our home just outside Bournemouth to Dorchester Hospital every day at ungodly hours to receive hours of dialysis was tough.
 Her treatment was always gruelling but she tried to be as positive as possible, both for herself and the people around her.

 Mum started going to art therapy sessions at the Bournemouth Cancer Support Centre.
 Here, she could let go and talk to people facing similar hurdles.
 Life with cancer and having to protect her family at the same time must have been one of the most exhausting juggling acts my mum had to deal with.
-The fact she had Wessex Cancer Trust as a support system made me so happy.
+The fact she had Wessex Cancer Support as a support system made me so happy.
 She came back with this big folder of art that was so precious to her.
 She didn’t share it.
 It was for her.
 She then started having Reiki.
 She came back feeling rejuvenated and at peace with herself.
-I know that Wessex Cancer Trust helped her exponentially throughout her treatment.
+I know that Wessex Cancer Support helped her exponentially throughout her treatment.

 In August 2019, mum lost her battle with myeloma.
 It was a devastating loss for me and my family.
-In this time of intense grief, Wessex Cancer Trust reached out to me and offered me grief counselling.
+In this time of intense grief, Wessex Cancer Support reached out to me and offered me grief counselling.
 The process was so easy.
 They fitted around me as much as they possibly could.
 I was given a date and time that suited me and within a few days I was going to the Bournemouth Support Centre.